 There are instances where a workplace issue is of such a serious nature that formal action is required in the first instance.
-For example, formal action may be required in the case of a grievance where the University’s duty of care may be compromised if no action is taken e.g. allegations of conduct that causes serious risk to health or safety of a person.
+For example, formal action may be required in the case of a complaint where the University’s duty of care may be compromised if no action is taken e.g. allegations of conduct that causes serious risk to health or safety of a person.

 To make a formal complaint, the staff member should relevantly describe the allegations they wish to make.
 In most instances, this will need to be in writing, and must include particulars of the allegations so that they can be investigated appropriately.
-If you decide that you need to lodge a written grievance after exhausting other options, here are some suggestions to assist you with the writing process:
+If you decide that you need to lodge a written complaint after exhausting other options, here are some suggestions to assist you with the writing process:

 - Be brief and concise, and state the specific facts of the situation.